telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Layout/resize-grid-with-handle.md

 ---
-title: Resize the Grid By Dragging and Apply the New Size
+title: Resize the Grid by Dragging and Apply the New Size
-page_title:  Resize the Grid By Dragging and Apply the New Size | Kendo UI Grid
+page_title: Resize the Grid by Dragging and Apply the New Size | Kendo UI Grid
-description: "Learn how to resize and apply the new size using dragging in the Kendo UI Grid widget."
+description: "Learn how to resize the Kendo UI Grid widget and to apply the new size."
 slug: howto_resize_by_dragging_and_apply_the_new_size_grid
 ---

-# Resize the Grid by dragging and apply the new size
+# esize the Grid by Dragging and Apply the New Size

 The example below demonstrates how to resize the Kendo UI Grid by dragging its bottom-right corner.